William and Ann (1818 Bermuda ship)

 William and Ann was launched in Bermuda in 1818.
 In 1824 the Hudson's Bay Company (HBC) purchased William and Ann.
+In 1825 she became the first HBC vessel to trade with the Pacific Northwest, competing directly with the Boston fur traders.
 She made three voyages to Fort George on the Columbia River, and was lost on 10 March 1829 on her fourth as she was arriving there.

 Career

 William and Ann first appeared in Lloyd's Register (LR) in 1823.

 Hudson's Bay Company

 The HBC purchased William and Ann, and her stores, on 19 May 1824 for £1,500.
 Henry Hanwell Jr. was her master from 1824 to 1828.
 She sailed from Gravesend on 27 July and on 12 April 1825 anchored at Fort George.
+She carried as a passenger the noted botanist Davi Douglas, who was on a plant-gathering expedition for the Royal Horticultural Society.

 On 25 June William and Ann crossed the bar on her way north to Portland Canal.
 The aims of the voyage were to trade with the natives and to get information on American trade in the region.
 The HBC expected that the region would become British territory after negotiations being undertaken with the Russians.
 On 30 July at Nootka Sound.
-She then visited the Straight of Georgia and spent about a month trading there.
+She then visited the Strait of Georgia and spent about a month trading there.
 On 3 September she crossed the bar at the Columbia River, and arrived at Fort George on 5 September.
 On her cruise William and Ann had gathered 400 skins.

 On 25 October William and Ann crossed the bar on the way back to London.
 She arrived back at London on 5 April 1826.